 In Canada, in the 2022 Fall Economic Statement released by the Department of Finance, a new tax on share buybacks by public corporations was proposed.
-Under the proposal, which would come into force on January 1, 2024, a two percent corporate-level tax would apply on the "net value" of all types of share buybacks by public corporations in Canada.
-While there are few details available on the proposed tax, the Corporation will continue to monitor and assess any potential adverse impacts.
+Under the proposed legislation ("Bill C-59"), certain transactions taking place on or after January 1, 2024, will be subject to a two percent "buyback tax" that would apply on the "net value" of share buybacks by public corporations in Canada.
+There are certain exemptions to the buyback tax, including where the repurchased securities have certain debt-like characteristics or for certain types of reorganization transactions.
+Bill C-59 is currently being considered in Parliament.